Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Aeroconseil has developed strong expertise in aircraft systems, including electro-hydro-mechanical equipment and systems, avionics, electronics and embedded software.
 The company’s design work is focused on systems design, integration and validation, and simulation is considered an important catalyst, enabling Aeroconseil to optimize its systems design process.

 Three years ago Aeroconseil had to determine which tools would best enable their engineers to accurately represent and easily connect multi-domain systems as well as to analyze the behavior of these systems when they were integrated into the airplane.
 Another critical concern was having the capability of exporting models into a broader simulation environment.

-To meet these challenges, Aeroconseil decided to add Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens PLM Software to its toolkit.
+To meet these challenges, Aeroconseil decided to add Simcenter Amesim™ software from product lifecycle management (PLM) specialist Siemens Digital Industries Software to its toolkit.
 Not only was this platform already well-implemented at multiple aircraft and equipment manufacturers, but it would enable Aeroconseil to analyze multi-domain systems and easily perform co-simulation.